POSTED BY November 5, 2015 COMMENTS (35)ON

-These bonds issue are part of market borrowing programme of govt of India, where it tries to borrow money from public for long term.
-So to understand it in brief, govt wants to borrow money from those who want to invest in gold and they would return back the money after X number of years which will be linked to price of gold apart from a small interest.
+These bonds issue is part of the market borrowing program of govt of India, where it tries to borrow money from the public for the long term.
+So to understand it in brief, govt wants to borrow money from those who want to invest in gold and they would return back the money after X number of years which will be linked to the price of gold apart from a small interest.

 These bonds are issued by Reserve bank of India and hence it carries a sovereign guarantee by Govt of India.

-However you need to know that the bond value is linked with the gold prices and hence the bonds value can increase and decrease in future depending on the gold price movement.
+However, you need to know that the bond value is linked with the gold prices and hence the value of the bond can increase and decrease in the future depending on the gold price movement.

 Below you can see a sample form and how it has to be filled.
 You can also download the form from his link

-The minimum one has to buy 2 gms worth of gold bonds and maximum can be 500 gms.
-So every a normal middle class person who wants some exposure in gold can buy it.
+The minimum one has to buy 2 gms worth of gold bonds and the maximum can be 500 gms.
+So every normal middle-class person who wants some exposure in gold can buy it.
 The initial issue price is fixed at Rs 2,684 per gram.
-Which means a minimum initial investment would be Rs 5,400-5,500 atleast.
+Which means a minimum initial investment would be Rs 5,400-5,500 at least.

-Note that price fixed is simple average of closing price of the 999 purity gold, published by India Bullion and Jewellers Association Ltd (IBJA).
+Note that price fixed is a simple average of the closing price of the 999 purity gold, published by India Bullion and Jewellers Association Ltd (IBJA).